synapsecns/sanguine/services/scribe/cmd/cmd.md

 # Start the Scribe server
 $ server --port <port> --db <sqlite or mysql> --path <path/to/database or database url>
 ```

+## Configuration

+chain_id: The ID of the chain
+required_confirmations: the number of confirmations required for a block to be finalized
+contracts: stores all the contract information for the chain.
+get_logs_range: is the number of blocks to request in a single getLogs request.
+get_logs_batch_amount: is the number of getLogs requests to include in a single batch request.
+store_concurrency: is the number of goroutines to use when storing data.
+concurrency_threshold: is the max number of block from head in which concurrent operations (store, getlogs) is allowed.

 ## Directory Structure